 Key Action Areas

-Diversity is a fundamental value of the Association and its members, and it is reflected in ALA’s commitment to recruiting people of color and people with disabilities to the profession and to the promotion and development of library collections and services for all people.
+Diversity is a fundamental value of the association and its members, and is reflected in its commitment to recruiting people of color and people with disabilities to the profession and to the promotion and development of library collections and services for all people.

 The Association advocates funding and policies that support libraries as great democratic institutions, serving people of every age, income level, location, ethnicity, or physical ability, and providing the full range of information resources needed to live, learn, govern, and work.

 Intellectual freedom is a basic right in a democratic society and a core value of the library profession.
-ALA actively defends the right of library users to read, seek information, and speak freely as guaranteed by the First Amendment.
+The American Library Association actively defends the right of library users to read, seek information, and speak freely as guaranteed by the First Amendment.

 The ALA assists and promotes libraries in helping children and adults develop the skills they need-the ability to read

 and use computers-understanding that the ability to seek and effectively utilize information resources is essential in a global information society.

 The association is inclusive, effective and responsive to the needs of ALA members.